slashdevslashurandom/gxter/README.md

   that hash is replaced with the name that matches it.

-- `-O`, `--offset-sort`: When decompiling, list strings in the order of their data offsets, according to the entries in TKEY.
+- `-O`, `--offset-sort`: When decompiling, list strings in the order of their data *offsets* relative to TDAT, according to the entries in TKEY.
 This is useful, as in GTA 3 and VC files, it is possible to determine which strings were originally added earlier or later in the game's development (it is notable that strings related to the PC ports of both games are close to the end), and in GTA SA files, since the keys are CRC32 hashes, key-based ordering results in pseudorandom arrangement of lines, whereas offset-based ordering shows related lines closer to each other.

 - `-o`, `--output` (argument: file name): When decompiling, output the resulting data into a TOML file specified by the argument's value, instead of on screen.